OnArrow/recite_word/Lesson/Part 02/03/Lesson 28.md

 ```
 How long have you known him?

-I've known him since childhood
+I've known him since childhood.
 ```

 ```
 How long have you owned a bicycle?

-I've owner it for six months
+I've owned it for six months.
 ```

 ```
 How long have you worked here?

-I've worked here for a week
+I've worked here for a week.
 ```

 ```
 How long have you studied the violin?

-I've studied it for two years
+I've studied it for two years.
 ```

 ```
 How long have you been a doctor?

-I've been a doctor since 1989
+I've been a doctor since 1989.
 ```

 ```
 How many times have you seen that film?

-I've seen it three times so far
+I've seen it three times so far.
 ```

 ```